MyscherzoTR/mobile-face-recognition-for-android/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/51875713/147478342-d0723d19-d472-4e57-a622-49a774039d14.jpg" width="260"></img></p>

 ## Kimlik Tespit Kısmı
 This is how the identification part is designed.
 It works real-time(google firebase).
+It is possible to do this from the front or rear camera.

 <p align="center"> <img src="https://user-images.githubusercontent.com/51875713/147478527-5a54abe7-8032-4d58-ba8d-5b1a782efef3.jpg" width="260"></img></p>